A Mighty Girl's top 50 books for children and teens about heroic girls and women who fought for justice during the Civil Rights Movement.

 When the Little Rock Nine defied their state's governor to integrate Central High, Elizabeth Eckford didn't get the message to meet the group — so she faced entering the school alone.
 A local photographer snapped an iconic photograph of a girl jeering at Elizabeth as she stoically walked through the protesting crowd, and that photograph focused the world's attention — and disapproval — on Little Rock's resistance to desegregation.
 Shelley Tougas' tale of determination and bravery ends with an important postscript to the story: decades later, Elizabeth and Hazel Bryan Massery, the screaming girl in the picture, met and achieved a reconciliation.
 Touching and heartwrenching, this book captures the power of a single person's photograph to bring change.

-Tweens can learn Rosa Parks' story in her own words in this compelling autobiography!
+Tweens can learn the story of Rosa Parks in her own words in this compelling autobiography!
 Parks' word provide a fresh take on both her famous act of defiance on a Montgomery bus and the many other contributions she made to the Civil Rights movement.
 In her stirring story, she tells of a childhood listening warily for members of the Ku Klux Klan in the night; time as a secretary for the NAACP; and the experience of becoming a symbol to a nation-wide movement.
 This book provides a more complex picture of both Parks herself and of the Civil Rights movement as a whole.
-For more resources about Parks, visit our Rosa Parks Collection.

 In every civil rights battle, children and teens took their parts too.
 This book collects the stories of thirty African Americans who were children or teens during the 1950s and 1960s.
 Each of them describes what it was like to grow up in a segregated America, how it felt to participate in protests, sit-ins, and school integrations, and the realities of the hatred, violence, and legal threats they faced as they did so.
 These powerful stories serve as a reminder that it took everyone, from the youngest to the oldest, to fight for the rights African-American people deserved.